HIDDEN

 The Quick Analysis Method

-The top 100 most-crawled URLs tell you what Google thinks is important on your site.
-If that list doesn't match what YOU think is important, you have work to do.
+The top 100 most-crawled URLs tell you exactly what Google thinks is important on your site, and if that list doesn't match what you think is important, if junk URLs are getting more attention than your money pages, you have work to do.

-The bottom of the list (URLs crawled once or never) shows what Google is ignoring.
-If important pages are there, fix your architecture.
+The bottom of the list, the URLs crawled once or never, shows what Google is ignoring, and if important pages are languishing there, you need to fix your architecture because Google isn't finding them or isn't considering them worth revisiting.

 The Crawl Budget Reality